-Emily Roush is a 40-year-old mom, raising two young children in Indianola, IA.
+Emily is a 43-year-old mom, raising two young children and helping to raise three step-children, in Indianola, IA.
 In 2000, she developed a rare neurological disorder that went undiagnosed for more than a year, leaving her with permanent kidney damage.
-She received a living-donor kidney transplant on March 9, 2016 as well as additional surgery for incision repairs in October of 2016.
-In the month following, she was hospitalized two more times for serious blood clots in lungs and legs and infection.
+She received a living-donor kidney transplant on March 9, 2016 followed by additional surgeries for incision repairs and was hospitalized two more times for serious blood clots in lungs and legs and infection.
+Due to the kidney failure prior to transplantation, she will also forever endure bone pain, arthritis and other medical issues that require costly medications.
 Medical expenses are on-going!

 Emily had another surgery on 10/12/16.
 After her transplant, she developed a very large hernia at the area of the transplant, which required surgery and another 3-day hospital stay.
 The surgery was successful but rather extensive due to the size of the hernia, so Emily experienced quite a bit of pain - more than she did with the transplant itself.
 She is now home and recovering, but could use continued prayers.Continued donations are being accepted as Emily still has many post-transplant and hardship expenses while on leave from work.